-The Betty and Jacob Friedman Holistic Garden will be ready for pre-orders for our 2025 Fall Plant Sale on October 4th.
-Please view our extensive catalog featuring an array of vegetables and herbs!
+The Betty and Jacob Friedman Holistic Garden's 2025 Fall Plant Sale is now On Clearance!
+Please view our extensive catalog featuring an array of vegetables and herbs! *(Please note that several items appearing in the catalog are sold out but much of our inventory remains available).

 Shopping and Pick Up Times:

-• Pre-order pickup and in-person shopping begins on Monday, October 13th (days & times as follows):
+Pre-order pickup and in-person shopping runs from Tuesday, October 28th through Saturday, November 1st (days & times as follows):

 We are located on the north side of the Gibbs Recreation Center in between the basketball courts and O'Connor Field and can be most easily accessed from Entrance 20 or Entrance 4.
 Visitor parking is available in one of Rice's several visitor lots.
-The North Annex Lot is closest to the garden and the first 20 minutes are complimentary and then the rate is $1 every 10 minutes, max of $12.
-The Greenbriar Lot is $3 each entry.
+The North Annex Lot is closest to the garden and the rate is $1 every ten minutes, with a maximum charge of $13 after two hours.
+This applies to all other visitor lots.
+The Greenbriar Lot is $4 flat rate per entry.
+All parking rates are effective as of July 1, 2025.
 All lots require a debit/credit card for in and out access.
 The complete list of visitor lots is on the attached campus map.
-Please do not park along Alumni Drive or the service road next to the Gibbs Center.

 Thank you for your support and see you in the Garden!